dokku/dokku/docs/configuration/nginx.md

 > New as of 0.5.0

 Dokku uses a templating library by the name of [sigil](https://github.com/gliderlabs/sigil) to generate nginx configuration for each app.
-If you'd like to provide a custom template for your application, there are a couple options:
+You may also provide a custom template for your application as follows:

 - Copy the following example template to a file named `nginx.conf.sigil` and either:
   - check it into the root of your app repo for buildpack applications